Meet

 to forget, but he was quick to remind us.
 In his younger years, he was always

 considered a fair man, a fellow who’d give you the shirt off his back.
-Later on,
+Later

 life took its toll on him.
-He developed a dependency on the bottle and allowed
+He developed a dependency on the bottle and

 it to influence his judgment.
 By the time I’d reached the mischievous age,